firebase/firebase-js-sdk/docs-devsite/vertexai-preview.functiondeclaration.md

 {% endcomment %}

 # FunctionDeclaration interface
-Structured representation of a function declaration as defined by the \[OpenAPI 3.0 specification\](https://spec.openapis.org/oas/v3.0.3).
+Structured representation of a function declaration as defined by the [OpenAPI 3.0 specification](https://spec.openapis.org/oas/v3.0.3)<!-- -->.
 Included in this declaration are the function name and parameters.
-This FunctionDeclaration is a representation of a block of code that can be used as a Tool by the model and executed by the client.
+This `FunctionDeclaration` is a representation of a block of code that can be used as a Tool by the model and executed by the client.

 <b>Signature:</b>